TheDoctorMarc-Learning-Projects/SMILEENGINE/README.md

 You can create a new particle in the menu creation, emitter.
 It will appear a emitter in the scene and the inspector will be active for the emitter.
 In the inspector you can personalize the emitter however you want.
 There are several sections.

+## Settings
 General data Section: the maximum number of particles, the size of the bounding and the blend mode can be changed.
+Every time the maxparticles variable is altered, the particles buffer is resized.

 Particle Speed Section: you can decide if the speed is random and if being random you want a range or two to do the random, if it is not random, the user decides it and you can decide if you want gravity or not.